BlenderVR/manual/manual/installation/development.rst

 Acquiring Blender
 -----------------

-Blender-VR requires a vanilla Blender 2.74 or newer.
+BlenderVR requires a vanilla Blender 2.74 or newer.

 If you ever need to modify and rebuild Blender for further customizations, please consult the `Blender's official documentation <http://wiki.blender.org/index.php/Dev:Doc/Building_Blender>`_.